 Before we go ahead and start our descriptions, analysis, and comparisons, there is one more thing that I’d like to talk about.
-Whether you’re already an up-and-coming developer or analyst, or this article is your first look into the world of IT, there is something that surely everyone thinks about at one point or another – why choose the field of IT as a career path?
+Whether you’re already an up-and-coming developer or analyst, or this article is your first look into the world of IT, there is something that surely everyone thinks about at one point or another - why choose data analyst vs data scientist and IT field as a career path?

 In most cases, the very first thing that you’d think of when hearing this question would be the salary.
 And let’s be honest - IT professionals truly do have amazing salaries.
 It doesn’t matter if you’re a graphics designer, a programmer or a specialist that deals with data (in one way or another) - IT-related salaries tend to sway quite above the average.
 This is because the industry itself is constantly developing and seeing various new opportunities and ideas every single day.
 That’s why there will probably never be a shortage of demand for IT-based professionals.

 And that’s the other thing, too.
 At this point, it is almost a given that if you want to feel safe and assured about your career choices, anything IT-related is probably one of your best bets.
 Since the industry is constantly progressing, the job market is filled with IT-related job offers.
-And that’s very unlikely to change since, as I’ve mentioned earlier, there are new innovations that are surfacing daily.
+And that’s very unlikely to change since, as I've mentioned earlier, some innovations are surfacing daily.

 My whole point that I’m trying to make is that there is so much more to being an IT professional than just a great salary (although that’s already a lot).
-That’s something that is definitely worth keeping in mind moving forward in this data analyst VS data scientist article.
+That’s worth keeping in mind moving forward in this data analyst VS data scientist article.
 With that said, we can now move on to talking about what does a data analyst does.

-When it comes to the topic of data analyst VS data scientist, data analysis is surely the more popular of the two.
+When it comes to the topic of data analysts and data scientists, data analysis is surely the more popular of the two.
 This is mostly because it is both a bit simpler and encountered more often.
 So, what does a data analyst do?